When to File APRN Application

 - Practice in the specialty of either 600 hours over the past two years or 1,500 hours over the past five years, or

-- Graduation from the specialty program with the past two years.
+- Graduation from the specialty program within the past two years.

-- If you wish to be licensed to practice more than one APN specialty, you must file a separate application for each specialty.
+- If you wish to be licensed to practice more than one APRN specialty, you must file a separate application for each specialty.

 - If your application is not complete within one year of filing, it may be considered abandoned and discarded.

-- When it is issued, your APN license will have the same expiration date and come up for renewal at the same time as your Delaware RN license.
+- If you hold a Delaware RN license, your APRN license will have the same expiration date and come up for renewal at the same time as your Delaware RN license.
 However, if you hold an RN license in another compact state, your APRN license will expire on 9/30 of odd years.

 Requirements for All Applicants

-The following are required of all APN applicants unless otherwise stated.
+The following are required of all APRN applicants unless otherwise stated.

-- Submit completed, signed and notarized Application for Licensure as an Advanced Practice Nurse form.
+- Submit completed, signed and notarized Application for Licensure as an Advanced Practice Registered Nurse form.